orbeon/orbeon-forms-doc/form-runner/feature/published-forms-page.md

 *NOTE: Only deployed forms are visible.
 Forms that have been created with Form Builder and which have been just saved but never deployed are not visible.*

+## Search and sorting

+[SINCE Orbeon Forms 2024.1]

+The Published Forms page allows you to search and sort forms by last modification date/time, application name, form name, version, and title.

+To display search fields, click on the "Show Search Options" button.

+To sort the forms, click on the column headers.

 ## Configuration properties

 ### Page size